 Alcoholic beverages and drinks during meals.

-Massage service: $15.00 per session or $100.00 for the entire event.
+Massage service: $15.00 per session or $100.00 for the full event.

 Optional gratuities for guides.